braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/huawei_integration.md

 Once your new Braze App has been created, you will be shown an `API Key`, and a section for **Push Notification Settings** where you will enter your Huawei credentials from the previous step.

-## Step 3: Enter Huawei Credentials in the Braze Dashboard
+## Step 3: enter huawei credentials in the braze dashboard

 Using the credentials from your Huawei Developer account, enter the `Huawei App ID` and `Huawei App Secret` within your newly created Huawei Braze App.
 When you're done, save your changes.

 ![Huawei Dashboard Credentials][12]

-## Step 4: Integrate the Huawei Messaging SDK into your App
+## Step 4: integrate the huawei messaging sdk into your app

 Huawei has provided an [Android Integration codelab][13] detailing how to integrate the Huawei Messaging Service into your application.